evmcnb/quartz/content/Pearls/Anaphylactic shock.md

 5. 0.9% saline 500ml over 15 mins up to 2L.
 Titrate against BP
 6. Raising feet may help restore circulation
 7. If still hypotensive admission to ICU and expert help need

+Can additional stuff (steroids + antihistamine but adjuncts rather than treatment)